Daewoo Espero

 The Daewoo Espero (also known as Daewoo Aranos in Spain) is a four-door, five-seater mid-sized saloon produced by the South Korean company Daewoo Motors from September 1990 to 1997.
 The Espero was the first car entirely developed by Daewoo, which until then had only manufactured models developed by Opel.
-With the body designed by Bertone, the model is based on the platform of the Daewoo LeMans, a badge engineered version of the Opel Kadett manufactured in South Korea.
+With the body designed by Bertone, the model is based on the platform of the Opel Ascona C, but the chassis is basically based on the Daewoo LeMans, a badge engineered version of the Opel Kadett manufactured in South Korea.
 The engines were supplied by Holden, with options ranging from the GM Family 1 1.5L to the GM Family II 2.0L.
-The Espero was replaced by the Daewoo Nubira in 1997, but continued to be produced until 1999 in Eastern Europe.
+The Espero was replaced by the Daewoo Nubira in 1997, but continued to be produced until 2002 in Eastern Europe.